amangrg/amangrg.github.io/_posts/2023-07-07-chess-and programming-1.markdown

 **1. The Importance of Physical Conditioning**

 In recent times, physical conditioning has been recognised as integral to chess training.
-Although its importance was known previously, it was only after the rise of Norwegian chess World Champion Magnus Carlsen that it became a truism.
+Although its importance was known previously, it was only after the rise of Norwegian World Chess Champion Magnus Carlsen that it became a truism.
 He has credited part of his success to his physical fitness.
 Magnus spends a lot of time running and playing soccer, basketball, and tennis.
-Known for his impressive mental endurance, he often beats his opponents in marathon games lasting for more than 7 hours.

 ![Magnus Carlsen](/assets/images/magnus.jpg){: style="width: 800px" }

 The exact mechanism is not known, but having good physical stamina is known to increase mental endurance.
+Known for his impressive mental endurance, Magnus often beats his opponents in marathon games lasting for more than 7 hours.
 Software engineers who find themselves sitting for hours trying to solve a production bug or push a feature before a deadline can certainly benefit from this information.
 Good physical health can help keep one's concentration up during intense coding sessions.

 **2. There is a Lot of Room at the Top.**